erhanersoz/JavaScript30/06 - Type Ahead/README.md

 .then(blob => blob.json())
 .then(data => cities.push(...data));
 ```
-this adds the cities to the cities array.
+First, the cities are added to the `cities` array.

 ```js
 function findMatches(wordToMatch, cities){